zkniebel/SitecoreDXG-Docs/getting-started/using-sitecoredxg/using-the-default-rabbitmq-middleman-and-trigger.md

 _To retrieve the architecture and add the result to the documentation queue for generation and will tell the Generation Service to call a completion handler named "helloWorld" when finished..._

 ```
-node rabbitmq-amqp-middleman amqp://localhost http://local.habitat.com/sitecoreuml/sitecoredxg/GetTemplateArchitecture "generation_queue__documentation" "helloWorld"
+node rabbitmq-amqp-middleman amqp://localhost http://local.habitat.com/sitecoreuml/sitecoredxg/GetTemplateArchitecture "generation_queue__documentation" '[{\"ID\":\"helloWorld\"}]'
 ```

-_To retrieve the architecture and add the result to the documentation queue for generation and will tell the Generation Service to call the "foo" and then the "bar" completion handlers when finished..._
+_To retrieve the architecture and add the result to the documentation queue for generation and will tell the Generation Service to call the "MyHandler1" completion handler with parameters 1, 2, "foo", and "bar"; and then the "MyHandler2" completion handler with no parameters when finished..._

 ```
-node rabbitmq-amqp-middleman amqp://localhost http://local.habitat.com/sitecoreuml/sitecoredxg/GetTemplateArchitecture "generation_queue__documentation" "foo,bar"
+node rabbitmq-amqp-middleman amqp://localhost http://local.habitat.com/sitecoreuml/sitecoredxg/GetTemplateArchitecture "generation_queue__documentation" '[{\"ID\":\"MyHandler1\",\"Params\":[1,2,\"foo\",\"bar\"]},{\"ID\":\"MyHandler2\"}]'
 ```

 [
 ](https://zkniebel.gitbooks.io/sitecoredxg/content/architecture/architecture-overview.html)